north-dallas-developers/AWSDotnetCoreHandsOnLab/README.md

 ## Setup the Database

-* Add rule allowing 1433 traffic for your ip
+* Add rule allowing 1433 traffic for your ip, source `0.0.0.0/0`
 * Connect via SSMS or Azure Data Studio
 * Run `database-script.sql`
 * Change app settings on server to add connection string.
 Example: "Server=[url];Database=CoolStuff;User Id=admin;Password=[password];"
+* Run app again and test

+Hint: if you ever need to kill an app that's using your port, use `fuser -k 5000/tcp`

 Show updated diagram with RDS

 ## Setup Second Webserver

-Now is a time to explain security groups again maybe

 * Name subnet 2
 * Create new EC2 instance as before, except *choose subnet-2*